42Squares/LightPaper/doc/Adding Mermaid Diagrams.md

 ## Alternate Mermaid Syntax
 If you're one of those who doesn't like adding html elements, like `<div class="mermaid">` above, to your Markdown documents then there is a better way.
-You can teach LightPaper to allow you to use familiar [GitHub fenced code blocks syntax](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks):
+You can "teach" LightPaper to allow you to use familiar [GitHub fenced code blocks syntax](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks):

 1. Go to `Preferences...>Script Assets` (if it is hidden, click on the `>>` button)
 2. Click on `+ On Update Callback Script` and append `mermaid.init(null, '.language-mermaid');` and click `Save`.